ucsd-progsys/liquidhaskell/docs/mkDocs/docs/specifications.md

 ### For Termination

-When using reflected functions (instead of measures) in a [termination metric](#termination-metrics) you need to manually pass their value on pattern-matched subterms to make them available to the constraint environment, so that the decreasing condition can be checked.
+When using reflected functions in a [termination metric](#termination-metrics) you need to explicitly pass their value on all terms that intervene as arguments to a recursive call.

 For example, this will fail to check termination